 3 Legal Issues Stemming from Postpartum Depression

-Up to 1 in 7 formerly pregnant women and 1 in 4 men who are new parents experience depression, anxiety and mood disorders in the United States each year.
+Use these links to jump to different sections:each year.
 The American Psychological Association warns that postpartum depression (PPD) “doesn’t go away on its own.
 It can appear days or even months after delivering a baby; it can last for many weeks or months if left untreated.
 PPD can make it hard for you to get through the day, and it can affect your ability to take care of your baby, or yourself.”

 Detention ProblemsLegally speaking, postpartum depression is currently seen as a mental disorder.
 If a new parent comes into a health facility and they mention thoughts of imagined harm and or anger, a private or public health worker is obligated by law to report this to authorities.
 The law states that if you are a danger to yourself or others, as a result of a mental disorder, a mandatory reporter—meaning police officer, social worker, health professional, etc.—may detain you for up to 72 hours.
 To ensure the safety of both the parent and child, a facility will psychologically asses and evaluate the new parent.
 Often, crisis intervention teams will be consulted, and treatment—involving potential long-term facility placement—will be utilized.
 These detentions may impact your health insurance, employment, licensures, and other facets of your life.
 Social services will additionally open a file on your child; you will now be a part of the system.